Feature Augmentation of GNNs for ILPs: Local Uniqueness Suffices: Methodology

 \item Finally, each node $v$ outputs $\vec{h}^{(d)}_v$. \end{enumerate}

-\textit{Design choice}: We condition the embedding functions rather than the aggregation $\aggr$ or merge functions for two reasons.
-First, $\aggr$ is typically required to remain permutation-invariant; conditioning it on colors risks violating this property or entangling UIDs with neighborhood multisets, which hinders transferability across architectures.
-Second, conditioning $\merge$ offers no additional expressive power beyond embedding-level conditioning.
-In practice, the insight of color-conditioning improves performance; both $\emb$-based $\colorgnn$ and $\merge$-based variant achieve better performance (see Table \ref{tab:ab1}).
+\textit{Design choice}: We condition on the embedding functions rather than the aggregation $\aggr$ or merge functions for two reasons.
+First, $\aggr$ is typically required to remain permutation-invariant; conditioning it on colors risks violating this property or entangling UIDs with neighborhood multisets, which can hurt transferability across architectures. {Nevertheless, we include this variant in our experiments and report its performance for completeness.} Second, conditioning on $\merge$ offers no additional expressive power beyond embedding-level conditioning.
+In practice, color-conditioning consistently improves performance; the $\emb$-based $\colorgnn$ as well as the $\merge$-based and {$\aggr$-based variants} all achieve better results (see Table \ref{tab:ab1}).

+\paragraph{ColorUID Architecture} {In $\colorgnn$, colors are used to select color-specific embedding maps: nodes with color $c$ share the share map $\emb_c$.
+Since $\colorgnn$ assigns a separate embedding map to each color, }

-\paragraph{$\vec{\colorlui}$ Architecture} While $\colorgnn$ shares embeddings among nodes of the same color, the parameter count still scales with the number of colors $|C|$; for graphs with large $|C|$, this may cause parameter blow-up.
+the parameter count scales with the number of colors $|C|$; for graphs with large $|C|$, this may cause parameter blow-up.
 To address this, we propose a lightweight variant, termed $\colorlui$.
-Architecturally, $\colorlui$ encodes color identifiers $C(v)$ directly as input features, using a numeric representation consistent with prior UID schemes {~\citep{chen2022representing,han2023gnn,chen2025gnns}}.
-Empirical experiments show that $\colorlui$ consistently improves accuracy across six benchmark datasets, demonstrating the effectiveness of the Local-UID framework.
+Architecturally, {$\colorlui$ treats the color $C(v)$ as an additional input feature, namely $\vec{h}^{(0)}_v:=\emb([\vec{L}_v; C(v)])$},

+using a numeric representation consistent with prior UID schemes {~\citep{chen2022representing,han2023gnn,chen2025gnns}}.
+Empirical experiments show that $\colorlui$ consistently improves accuracy across all benchmark datasets, demonstrating the effectiveness { and robustness} of the Local-UID framework.